Lock picking: Tools

-Skeleton keys
+Skeleton key

 The warded pick, also known as a skeleton key, is used for opening warded locks.
 It is generally made to conform to a generalized key shape relatively simpler than the actual key used to open the lock; this simpler shape allows for internal manipulations.

 The keys for warded locks only require the back end manipulating which is the end which opens the lock.
 The other parts are there to distinguish between different varieties of their locks.
-For example, if you have a chest of drawers with a warded lock you can make a skeleton key for that type of warded lock by filing away all but the last one or two teeth or bittings on both sides of the blade.
+For example, for a chest of drawers with a warded lock, a skeleton key for that type of warded lock can be made by filing away all but the last one or two teeth or bittings on both sides of the blade.
 Additionally, a series of grooves on either side of the key's blade limit the type of lock the key can slide into.
 As the key slides into the lock through the keyway, the wards align with the grooves in the key's profile to allow or deny entry into the lock cylinder.

 Pin tumbler lock picking

+Comb pick

+Comb picks push all the key and driver pins above the shear line allowing you to open the lock.

 Tension wrench

-The tension wrench, or torsion wrench, is generally used when picking a pin tumbler or wafer lock.
+The tension wrench or torsion wrench, is generally used when picking a pin tumbler or wafer lock.
 It is used to apply torque to the plug of a lock to hold any picked pins in place.
 Once all pins are picked, the tension wrench is then used to turn the plug and open the lock.
 There are two basic types of tension: "bottom of the keyway" and "top of the keyway".
 The bottom of the keyway wrenches is typically shaped like a letter "L", although the vertical part of the letter is elongated in comparison to the horizontal part.
 Other tension tools, especially those for use with cars, resemble a pair of tweezers and allow the user to apply torque to both the top and the bottom of the lock.
 These are commonly used with double-sided wafer locks.